Lydney: Geography

 The bedrock of Lydney and its environs is mostly sandstone of the St Maughans, Brownstones, Coleford and Cromhall formations, with Raglan formation mudstone in the east extending under the River Severn, different mudstone and limestone types to the west and Mercia mudstone to the south.
 The various types of bedrock date from the Silurian (from 423.6 million years ago (mya) for Raglan mudstone) through to the end of the Triassic and the beginning of the Jurassic periods (201.3 mya for Mercia mudstone).
 Lower-lying areas are overlain by Quaternary period deposits, sand and gravel (up to 2.588 mya, such as under Church Road and Bathurst Park) and the more recent estuarine alluvium of the Lydney Level, with some also from the Lyd, Plummer's Brook to the east and other brooks (up to 11.8 thousand years ago (the beginning of the Holocene epoch), such as under Swan Road, Regent Street, Lydney Recreation Ground and the east-west railway line.
 Elevations range from 7 metres at the ponds south of the A48 to over 150 metres around Brockhollands and north of Allaston.

 The bedrock around Lydney superimposed on the 1924 OS map along with the A48 road and a key to rock types.

 Before the onset of the Holocene, parts of the coastline were at least as far north as Newerne Street, crossing north of the current A48 from the direction of Alvington in four places.
 There have been a number of changes in the coastline since Roman times.
-Early usage of alluvial resources were made from settlements based in the Forest of Dean.
+Early usage of alluvial resources was made from settlements based in the Forest of Dean.
 There were six or more land reclamation periods.
 An early seabank around reclaimed land from Stockwell Brook at Aylburton part of the way to Alvington has been attributed to first-millennium Roman construction.
 Iron was produced on an industrial scale and timber sourced from the Forest of Dean through the centuries as well as pottery being made.
 There was a large increase in the alluvium deposited between the years 500 and 1000.
 How exactly the land reclamation developed through mediaeval times is unknown.
 The flow of brooks into the Severn also changed - in places they were specifically channelled - and salt marsh growth below cliff areas was variously embanked, reclaimed, disputed and lost to the sea.